clundstedt225/CppNetworkedDungeon/README.md

 ##	:stopwatch: Things I would change if I had more time
 - Reflect the games state clientside
-- Refactor and clean up code
+- Refactor and de-clutter code (relocate enums to header files etc...)